Espresso-Based Beverages – Americano

 Many people just love drip coffee, and we get it, espresso can be intimidating.
 If you are one of those people that prefer drip coffee or just don’t like espresso, then the Americano is not for you.

-If we are looking at the caffeine levels, Americano is just like an espresso: it has less caffeine than drip coffee.
+If we are looking at the levels, Americano is just like an espresso: it has less caffeine than drip coffee.
 This might come as a surprise, against the popular belief that espresso, (Americano), contains more caffeine.

 We don’t compare apples to apples, so the caffeine content comparison is not that relevant, if you ask me.
 But if we have to give an answer, an Americano prepared from a double shot espresso, (a 6 oz. beverage), contains 80 milligrams of caffeine, compared to a 12 oz. coffee, with 100 to 120 milligrams of caffeine.